 I teach a technique that allows you use your back, obliques, glutes, and legs.
 With this technique you can paddle for hours at a time.
 Anyone can learn this in a short amount of time.
 I can also say that I am the first in California to offer SUP instruction – the first.
 That being said, I’ve seen about every obstacle in learning and can get most anyone to succeed at SUP in one session.
 There is no need for multiple levels of instruction for flat-water paddling.

 Once the paddling technique is mastered, you can consider taking our SUP surf class.
 The fundamentals of SUP surfing can be taught in little time; however, to master is a lifelong pursuit.
 After years of riding the biggest and most challenging surf on the West Coast, I’m always figuring out new stuff.
 All SUP surf students get unlimited lessons until they can catch waves on their own.

 Why San Pedro?

 There is a hidden gem in Southern California, straight down the 110 freeway, known as Cabrillo Beach.
 It’s at the southern end of Palos Verdes peninsula.
-It’s clean and the DoubleTree Hotel protects our marina from the wind – which makes for an incredible place for flat-water paddling.
-There is also a south-facing beach break, about 1/4 mile from our private beach that offers soft and gentle waves.
+It’s clean and perfect for flat-water paddling.
+There is also a south-facing beach break, about 1/4 mile from our private beach location, that offers soft and gentle waves.
 This is a perfect spot for those who are interested in SUP-surfing.
-We have an Olympic pool at our facility which allows us to train large groups if necessary – up to 50.
+We have an Olympic pool at our facility which allows us to train large groups if necessary – up to 30.
 I teach the classes myself and have other instructors to help out when needed.